 Horsea Knowlton Room: This third-floor bedroom is named in after of the District Attorney of Souther Massachusetts for Lizzie Borden’s trial.
 The rate for this room for two people is $250 per night, but it can hold up to three guests—additional guests are at an additional cost.

 Please note that we cannot confirm the accuracy of this information as it is not updated regularly.
-The last update to this page was done in March 2020.
 All rooms are subject to state and city taxes as per the Department of Revenue, and children under 10 are not allowed to stay overnight.

 Borden Family Murders